jeroenj/Bierdopje.bundle/README.md

+# WARNING: This plugin is no longer supported since [Bierdopje.com](http://www.bierdopje.com/) no longer provides subtitles.

 # Plex metadata agent for Bierdopje.com

 This is a metadata agent for [Plex](http://plexapp.com) fetches Dutch subtitles for TV shows from [Bierdopje.com](http://www.bierdopje.com/).